opensafely-core/opencodelists/userdocs/creating-a-codelist-from-a-csv-file.md

 * a code
 * a text description of the code

 However, some codelists may require a 'classification' or 'type' column, which classifies the codes into subcategories.
 For example, when using a codelist for venous thromboembolism, you may wish to classify these codes into deep vein thromboses and pulmonary embolisms.
 By using subcategories, you can keep all the codes in a single codelist, rather than uploading separate lists for each clinical subcategory.
-In your study definition, the `filter_codes_by_category` functionality allows access to the subcategories of a codelist.
+The OpenSAFELY documentation has [guidance for using category columns with OpenSAFELY ehrQL dataset definition](https://docs.opensafely.org/ehrql/how-to/examples/#using-codelists-with-category-columns).

 **Uploading more than two columns is currently only possible for the OpenSAFELY core team.
 If your study requires this feature, [please get in touch](https://www.opensafely.org/contact/).**